monikans/monikans/README.md

 ## Quote
-> "The journey of a thousand miles begins with one step. 💫💫"
+> The journey of a thousand miles begins with one step💫💫

 ![Profile views](https://komarev.com/ghpvc/?username=monikans)